 RESTORE LAKE MERCED

-We envision a safe and healthy Lake Merced that thrives as a recreational hub and sets the standard for urban watershed stewardship.
+We Envision a safe and healthy Lake Merced that thrives as a recreational hub and sets the standard for urban watershed stewardship.

 An artist’s birds eye view of Lake Merced in 1868 shows the lake draining into the ocean.
 Image: George H. Goddard, Library of Congress (image courtesy San Francisco Tomorrow)